theKlanc/dotfiles_old/README.md

 ## Installation
 #### Required packages
+Make sure you've got sudo set-up, with your user in the sudo group and all that.

+The installer script might try to install the packages itself, you probably shouldn't trust it (nor me)

-Make sure you've got these packages installed: (some of these might not be required, try it for yourself)
+So, in case you wanna install the required packages by yourself: make sure you've got these packages installed: (some of these might not be required, try it for yourself)
 * `compton`
 * `i3-gaps`
 * `rofi`